-Visit Chateau Chantilly
+Visit the Chateau Chantilly in Oise, Picardy

 The castle at Chantilly is just 40 kilometres north of Paris, and a popular day trip from the capital.
 It has two main parts - the 16th century Small Castle and the 19th century Large Castle, which is a substantial rebuild of an earlier chateau that stood here before the Revolution.